EntityGraphQL/EntityGraphQL/README.md

 // Or with an optional argument schemaProvider.AddField("user", new {id = int? = null}, (ctx, param) => ctx.Users.WhereWhen(u => u.Id == param.id.Value, params.id.HasValue), "description");

-// You can do the above with ReplaceField() to replace a field already defined in the schema (e.g. generated from SchemaBuilder.FromObject<MyDbContext>())

 // Here the type of the parameters are defined with the anonymous type allowing you to write the selection query with compile time safety var paramTypes = new { id = Required<Guid>() };